Relative clauses – Defining and non-defining – that, which

 Learning these distinctions is one technical aspect of grammar that every user of English should understand, because it is at the root of an assortment of grammatical errors.

-1. Non-defining clauses
+1. Defining clauses (Restrictive clauses)

 My house, which has a blue door, needs painting.